TomKugelman/Task-Master/README.md

 - Ability to create and maintain multiple projects like "Housework", "Project_A", "Hobby_Goals"
 - Beautify the app.
 A basic CRUD app isn't particularly interesting to look at.
 I want to add interesting visual elements to make it easier on the eyes.
 This also includes audio ques when updating a task.
 Auditory stimulus can send dopamine to the brain and increase the desire to be productive.
-- Allows other users to create and manage their own task boards.
-Currently the database is shared among any user of the app.
+- Allow other users to create and manage their own task boards.
+Currently the database is shared between every user.
 This is not ideal, although a collaborative feature would be interesting.